mdjahidhasan009/React-Note/props.md

 * The key attribute accepts either string or number and internally convert it as string type.
 * Don't generate the key on the fly something like `key={Math.random()}`.
 Because the keys will never match up between re-renders and DOM created everytime.
+* If we don't specify the `key` prop, React will use the index of the array as the key.
+But it is not recommended.

 If we want to stop re-rendering we can use `React.memo`.
 For static array we can use `React.memo` and for `key` prop we use some sort of `id` or index as `key` prop.